jamie-wong/nexmo-developer/_documentation/en/verify/guides/network-unblock.md

 ## Account Setup

 The Network Unblock API is available for use with both Verify V1 and Verify V2.
-In order to use the API, you need to have the account capability: `verify-allow-network-unblock`.
+In order to use the API, you need to have the account capability: `verify-allow-network-unblock`, which you can request from [Sales](https://www.vonage.com/communications-apis/verify/).
 Once you have that capability assigned, you are able to use the API to unblock your blocked network.

 ## Making a Request